 Gpg4win is Free Software and consists of several independently developed packages which have different Free Software licenses.
 The majority (including Gpg4win) are licensed under GNU General Public License (GNU GPL).
 The usage of Gpg4win is for free.

 Gpg4win supports Windows XP and higher (including Win 10).
 All screenshots are made with Windows 7.
-Furthermore Windows 8, XP and Vista are supported.
+Furthermore all desktop Windows systems since XP are supported.

 Details are listed in the section System Requirements of Gpg4win's "About"-webpage.